What Price Glory (1952 film): John Ford stage show

 Ford had directed the play on stage in Los Angeles in 1949, as a benefit for the Military Order of the Purple Heart, of which Ford was commander.
-The roles of Quint and Flagg would be played by Pat O'Brien and Ward Bond respectively; Maureen O'Hara played Charmaine and Gregory Peck and John Wayne played Lt Aldrich and Lt Cunningham.
+The roles of Quint and Flagg were played by Pat O'Brien and Ward Bond respectively; Maureen O'Hara played Charmaine and Gregory Peck and John Wayne played Lt Aldrich and Lt Cunningham.
 Harry Carey Jnr and George O'Brien were also in the cast.
 It toured throughout California in February and March, with performances given in venues such as Pasadena, San Jose, San Francisco and Long Beach.

 Development

 In June 1951 the Ephrons were reportedly working on a script, called Charmaine.
 It was originally slated to star Micheline Presle in the title role and Wayne reprising his role from the stage play.
 In September producer Sol C. Siegel said the film would be done as a musical.
 Dan Dailey had signed to star and James Cagney was being sought to play the other leading role.
 "The music won't be obtrusive", said Siegel.
 Corinne Calvet then signed to costar.

 By October Cagney was set to star alongside Dailey and Calvet.
-Filming was to star December 10 at Camp Pendleton.
+Filming was to start December 10 at Camp Pendleton.
 At the end of that month John Ford signed to direct and the title changed from Charmaine back to What Price Glory.
 It was announced the film would have music in it but not be a musical.
 Cagney originally agreed to do the picture because it was supposed to be a musical.
 However, by the time he learned that Ford had decided to shoot it as a straight film, it was too late for him to back out.

 Barry Norton played the role of Private Lewisohn in the 1926 original.
 He has an uncredited role as one of the priests in this remake.
 Marisa Pavan, the twin sister of Pier Angeli made her screen debut in this film as Nicole Bouchard.
 Paul Guilfoyle filmed an appearance but it was removed from the final cut.

 Writer and film director Nora Ephron was the daughter of Henry and Phoebe Ephron, who wrote the screenplay for this film.